Lamborghini Miura P400 SV (1971)

 This perfect 1:8 scale model of the Lamborghini Miura P400 SV has been handcrafted and finished in our workshops with the co-operation and assistance of Lamborghini regarding original finishes, materials, archive imagery and drawings.
 The use of supremely accurate digital scanning of the original car has allowed us to perfectly recreate every detail at scale.
 Furthermore, it has undergone detailed scrutiny by both engineering and design teams to ensure complete accuracy of representation.
 Every Amalgam 1:8 scale model is supplied in a luxury black presentation box and mounted on a carbon fibre or leather base protected by a clear acrylic dust cover.
 The model title, original branding and edition number are displayed on polished stainless steel plaques mounted at the front end of the base.

-The Lamborghini Miura P400SV is limited to only 199 editions.
+The Lamborghini Miura P400SV is limited to only 199 pieces.

 Elevate your 1:8 scale collection with one of our elegant, harmonious and handcrafted display cabinets, stands or plinths.